Why Am I Not Getting Calls From Google Ads?

 Challenge: Another big challenge is competition.
 Your ad may not get enough clicks and calls if your competitor’s advertisements have better placement, benefiting offers, or powerful messages.

-Because of this, your advertisements may go unnoticed, which could result in fewer clicks and decreased interest from your potential customers looking for related services.
+Because of this, your advertisements may go unnoticed, resulting in fewer clicks and decreased interest from your potential customers looking for related services.

 Solution: To fix this issue, start by observing what your competitor companies are doing with their advertisements.
 Examine their messaging, ad style, and offers.